I Felt Like I Was Failing The Fat Community When I Decided To Lose Weight

 We find ourselves living through strange times.
 After decades of diet culture shaping our ideas of what "healthy" and "desirable" bodies are supposed to look like (tall, thin and lithe), we supposedly have an antidote: body positivity.
 Sometimes, however, diet culture collides with the values of self-love and women find themselves — as I did — in no man's land.

-If you google "body positive weight loss" there are over 68 million hits.
-You’ll be disheartened but unsurprised to learn that the top result is a branded blogpost by a company peddling weight loss medication which gives "advice" on how to lose weight and "remain body positive".
+If you google "body-positive weight loss" there are over 68 million hits.
+You’ll be disheartened but unsurprised to learn that the top result is a branded blog post by a company peddling weight loss medication that gives "advice" on how to lose weight and "remain body-positive".
 This medication, I should note, uses the same active ingredient as the weight loss medicine I was prescribed by the NHS to, as they put it, "treat obesity".

 The evidence surrounding measures of obesity is contradictory and doesn't necessarily tell the full story of a person's health.
 I want to understand both why I was prescribed medication to lose weight and why I was prescribed it without proper physiological or psychological support.